 Studying the Certificate IV in Youth Work at Holmesglen

-After building foundation skills, you will engage in a youth work placement that will take you out of the classroom and provide you with an opportunity to work directly with young people.
+After building foundation skills in semester one, semester two will see you complete a project that will take you out of the classroom and provide you with an opportunity to work directly with young people.

 Supported by our sector-experienced and qualified teachers, you will participate in running group sessions to help engage and build rapport with young people.

-The course consists of 14 core and four elective units which have been chosen based on feedback from industry, capturing the current trends of the sector.
-It runs for one year and will give you the opportunity to pathway into the Diploma of Youth Work for one additional semester.
+The course consists of 14 core and 4 elective units which have been chosen based on feedback from industry and staff qualifications.
+It runs for one year and will give you the opportunity to pathway into the Diploma of Youth Work for one semester.

 ||Use communication to build relationships